Viking River Cruises Review

 We opted to extend our stay in Europe after the cruise.
 Viking offers both pre and post extensions, which are a fun way to see more of Europe and combine the best of both worlds (guided group tours with individual trips).

 For our flights, we took advantage of Viking’s flight booking service.
 We set fare alerts and browsed for flights on our own, and after comparing it to the Viking customer service rep, found that they were able to get us a better deal.

 Be sure to get travel insurance for your river cruise.
 River cruises are highly dependent on local water levels, and abnormally low water can negatively impact your trip by forcing the boat to re-route.
 Don’t end up disappointed – travel insurance will help when you need it most.
-I use and recommend World Nomads travel insurance.
+I use and recommend Allianz.